cnabio/cnab-spec/101-bundle-json.md

 If `env` is set, the value of the credential MUST be assigned to the given environment variable name.
 In the example in the previous section, `HOST_KEY` is set to `HOST_KEY`.

-If `path` is set, the value of the credential will be written into a file at the specified location on the invocation image's filesystem.
+If `path` is set, the value of the credential MUST be written into a file at the specified location on the invocation image's filesystem.
 This file name MUST NOT be present already on the invocation image's filesystem.

 If both `env` and `path` are specified, implementations MUST put a copy of the data in each destination.